steffanlloyd/spade-pgo/SC-PGO/README.md

     source devel/setup.bash
     roslaunch aloam_velodyne fastlio_mid360.launch #(or another launch file of your preference)
 ```
 - After acquiring the data, you must see within your "save_directory" a "Scans" folder and the three following files "odom_poses.txt", "optimized_poses.txt", and "times.txt".
-Within the utils/python folder you will find the "makeMergedMap.py" file which will help you register the individual scans to the optimized poses and merge them into a single pcd file.
+Within the utils/python folder you will find the "makeMergedMapLas.py" file which will help you register the individual scans to the optimized poses and merge them into a single las file.

-## Future work
-Replace the icp for fine registration with a global registration algorithm like TEASER++ (https://github.com/MIT-SPARK/TEASER-plusplus_) to precisely register the desired scans when closing a loop.